 When your test results are ready, we will send you either an email or text message, depending on which method you chose when you placed your order.
 The message will tell you to login and check your results.
-We will never email or text the results directly to you or share your results with anyone else.
-This is to protect your privacy.

 If you live in Maryland or Washington DC, we are required by law to report your positive chlamydia and/or gonorrhea results to the Maryland Department of Health.
 Also, we report your results to the health clinic or provider you chose when you placed your IWTK order.
 If you live in Alaska, we report your positive chlamydia and/or gonorrhea result to the Alaska Native Tribal Health Consortium.
 This reporting is standard procedure with STIs.
 It does not mean that you are in trouble.